Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We require developers of new projects to construct sidewalks/walkways along the road frontage to their projects.

-An engineering study must determine that a traffic signal or four-way stop in warranted.
+Please contact Jamal Mahmoud, Transportation Engineer at 425-806-6772 to talk about your concern.
+An engineering study must determine that a traffic signal or four-way stop is warranted.

 Sound Transit (serves King and Snohomish Counties)206-398-5000

 You now have a Citizen Self-Service account.
 Next, we will link it to your Utility Billing account(s).

 Now that your Utility Billing account is linked, you are ready to pay your bill online.